user@portfolio

 OpenClaw Multi-Agent Setup: Run Specialized Agents in Parallel

-Step-by-step guide to setting up multiple specialized AI agents in OpenClaw.
-Learn orchestration patterns, session isolation, and real-world multi-agent architectures that scale.
+Step-by-step guide to OpenClaw multi-agent setup.
+Learn orchestration patterns, session isolation, and real-world architectures — with full config examples.

 Here’s what my OpenClaw setup looked like six months ago: one agent doing everything.
 Writing emails, searching the web, reviewing code, summarizing documents — all the same model, all in the same conversation context.